Fluid Intelligence vs Crystallised Intelligence: What

 Age-related changes also impact the neurobiological basis of fluid intelligence.
 Studies show that as we age, there can be a decline in the volume and functioning of the brain areas associated with fluid cognition.
 Despite this, engaging in mentally stimulating activities can help maintain and even improve these cognitive functions.

 Fluid intelligence research (Gray & Thompson, 2004) informs teaching.
 Tasks boosting problem-solving (Carpenter et al., 1990) help learners.
-These tasks maintain and improve vital cognitive skills (Jaeggi et al., 2008).
+These tasks maintain and improve important cognitive skills (Jaeggi et al., 2008).

 Fluid intelligence includes reasoning and flexible thinking (Cattell, 1963).
 Learners use it to process new information fast and adapt their thinking.
 Problem-solving speed is a key cognitive element (Horn & Cattell, 1966; Carroll, 1993).

-Fluid intelligence has four parts: working memory, speed, attention, and reasoning.
+Fluid intelligence or fluid reasoning is the broad ability to solve novel problems and reason with unfamiliar information; working memory, processing speed, and attention are related contributors or separate cognitive abilities, not fixed parts of fluid intelligence.
 These help learners analyse problems and find answers (Cattell, 1971).
 Working memory lets learners store information while they think (Baddeley, 2000; Engle, 2002).

 Cognitive abilities refer to the mental skills and processes that enable us to understand, learn, and problem-solve.
 These abilities are important for everyday functioning, as they encompass a wide range of processes such as memory, attention, language, reasoning, and perception.

-Understanding cognitive abilities is essential for educators, psychologists, and healthcare professionals, as it can help in diagnosing and supporting individuals with cognitive impairments or developmental delays.
-In this section, we explore the different types of cognitive abilities and their impact on daily life, as well as strategies for enhancing and improving these skills.
+Educators, psychologists, and healthcare professionals need to understand cognitive abilities.
+This can help them identify and support people with cognitive impairments or developmental delays.
+In this section, we explore types of cognitive ability, their impact on daily life, and ways to improve these skills.

 We examine the role of cognitive abilities in various aspects of life, including education, career success, and overall well-being.
 Finally, we explore the role of cognitive abilities in the aging process and ways to maintain and preserve these skills throughout life.

-According to research, short-term memory and working memory are separate but related (Baddeley, 1992).
-Short-term memory briefly stores information; working memory processes it (Gathercole & Alloway, 2008).
+Research shows that short-term memory and working memory are separate but related (Baddeley, 1992).
+Short-term memory stores information for a short time, while working memory works with it (Gathercole & Alloway, 2008).
 Improving working memory helps learners store and recall information better (Cowan, 2010).

 Experimental studies have shown that training programmes aimed at improving working memory can lead to significant enhancements in short-term memory and fluid intelligence.
 These programmes often involve tasks designed to challenge and strengthen working memory capacity, such as remember and manipulate sequences of numbers or letters.
 The findings from these studies suggest that targeted training can have a positive impact on cognitive abilities.

-Improvements in working memory can directly impact short-term memory, and both play a critical role in processing speed and fluid intelligence.
-Training programmes focussed on enhancing working memory have shown promise in improving short-term memory and fluid intelligence, highlighting the potential for cognitive enhancement through targeted interventions.
+When working memory improves, short-term memory can improve too.
+Both skills have an important role in processing speed and fluid intelligence.
+Training programmes focussed on working memory have shown promise for improving short-term memory and fluid intelligence.

-Long-term memory and fluid intelligence are closely related, as improvements in processing speed and working memory can have a significant impact on long-term memory.
-Processing speed and working memory are important for encoding and retrieving information, which are essential processes for long-term memory formation.
+Long-term memory and fluid intelligence are closely linked.
+Improvements in processing speed and working memory can strongly affect long-term memory.
+These skills help people encode and retrieve information, which supports long-term memory formation.

-Additionally, fluid intelligence, which involves the ability to solve new problems and adapt to new situations, relies heavily on working memory and processing speed.
+Fluid intelligence is the ability to solve new problems and adapt to new situations.
+It relies heavily on working memory and processing speed.

-Working memory gains impact IQ, say researchers (e.g., Smith, 2022).
-Boosting working memory may improve fluid intelligence and long-term memory.
-This could help learners perform better in school and solve problems (Jones, 2023).
+Working memory training may impact aspects of intelligence.
+Boosting working memory could support fluid intelligence and long-term memory.
+This could help learners perform better in school and solve problems.

 Long-term memory and fluid intelligence are linked.
-Processing speed and working memory matter (Smith, 2023).
+Processing speed and working memory matter.
 Working memory gains can boost learner IQ.
-This shows cognitive skills connect and interventions may help (Jones, 2024).
+This shows cognitive skills connect and interventions may help.

-Attention control refers to the ability to focus and sustain attention on a particular task while ignoring distractions.
-It is a important component of cognitive function, as it allows individuals to effectively process information, make decisions, and perform tasks.
-Attention control is measured through various tasks that assess different aspects of attentional abilities.
+Attention control means focusing on a task and staying with it while ignoring distractions.
+It is an important part of cognitive function because it helps people process information, make decisions, and complete tasks.
+Researchers measure attention control with tasks that test different aspects of attention.

 Visual enumeration tasks measure how fast learners count items (Trick & Pylyshyn, 1994).
 This shows visual attention skills.
 Multiple object tracking assesses learners' ability to follow moving objects (Pylyshyn & Storm, 1988).
 This shows divided attention capacity.